 As line fishing is highly selective for demersal fishes, interactions with listed species by commercial, charter and recreational fishers in the WCDSF are minimal.
 Commercial WCDSIMF and charter fishers are required to record listed species interactions in their statutory returns.
-During 2013, one white shark and two grey nurse sharks were caught by the WCDSIMF and all released alive.
-In 2012/13, charter fishers caught one grey nurse shark and two Estuary cod (greater than the maximum legal size limits of 1 m or 30 kg).
-Each was released alive.
+During 2014, two grey nurse sharks were caught by the WCDSIMF and both released alive.
+In 2013/14, charter fishers caught and released one grey nurse shark alive and two Goldspotted rockcod using a release weight (greater than the maximum legal size limits of 1 m or 30 kg).